satansdeer/satansdeer.github.com/content/legacy-posts/how-to-localize-react-application-using-react-intl/index.md

 npx create-react-app react-intl-example
 ```

-I'm using `npx` here, but you can just run `create-react-app` if you have it installed globally.
+I'm using `npx` here, but you can run `create-react-app` if you have it installed globally.

 ## 2. Install `react-intl`